Artur Jorge (footballer, born 1994): Vitória Setúbal

 Artur Jorge returned to his country and its top division on 13 June 2018, joining Vitória F.C. on a three-year contract.
 He started in all but one of his 30 appearances in his second season, but his team were relegated to the third tier due to irregularities; on 3 August, he scored the only goal at home to Moreirense to reach the League Cup group stage.

 APOEL and Moreirense

 In September 2020, Artur Jorge signed a two-year deal with APOEL FC of the Cypriot First Division.
 He cancelled this arrangement at the halfway point after a runners-up campaign, and signed a three-year deal with Moreirense back home.

-Artur Jorge scored the first top-flight goal of his career on 14 May 2022 as the season ended with a 4–1 home victory over F.C.
+Artur Jorge scored the only top-flight goal of his career on 14 May 2022 as the season ended with a 4–1 home victory over F.C.
 Vizela, putting the Moreira de Cónegos team in the relegation play-offs.

 Later career

 Artur Jorge rescinded his contract with the relegated club and went back abroad on 31 July 2022, signing for Al Bataeh Club in the UAE Pro League.
+He returned to Portugal in summer 2023, on a one-year deal at S.C.
+Farense.